maherharb/Diffraction/README.md

 >> Lattice.AtomicPositions = [0 0 0 ; 0 0 1/2 ; 1/3 2/3 0 ; 2/3 1/3 1/2];
 ```

-Once defined, the user can save the Lattice structure as a MATLAB file so as not to have to redefine it again in the future.
+Once defined, the user can save the lattice structure as a MATLAB file so as not to have to redefine it again in the future.
 This is done by using the save commad in MATLAB:

 ```matlab
 >> save('graphite_hexagonal.mat', 'Lattice');
 ```
-All other Lattice properties, if not defined in the structure file, are automatically calculated by the library (e.g. lattice volume, density, etc).
+All other lattice properties, if not defined in the structure file, are automatically calculated by the library (e.g. lattice volume, density, etc.).

 ## Define probe